AFJROTC cadets experience 176th Wing mission during JBER visit

 |0

-This work, AFJROTC cadets experience 176th Wing mission during JBER visit [Image 22 of 22], by A1C J. Michael Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFJROTC cadets experience 176th Wing mission during JBER visit, by A1C J. Michael Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT